MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-start.md

 - If you enable this setting, the frequently used programs list is removed from the Start menu.

-- If you disable this setting or do not configure it, the frequently used programs list remains on the simple Start menu.
+- If you disable this setting or don't configure it, the frequently used programs list remains on the simple Start menu.
 <!-- HideFrequentlyUsedApps-Description-End -->

 <!-- HideFrequentlyUsedApps-Editable-Begin -->